Physical (Dua Lipa song): Remixes

 On 17 March 2020, a remix of the song, featuring South Korean singer Hwasa, was released.
 It features Hwasa singing the first verse in Korean and the bridge in English, while the middle eight is performed bilingually by both singers.
 An extended play (EP) for remixes of "Physical", including those by Ofenbach, Claptone and Erika de Casier was released on 25 March 2020.
 A remix of the song by Brazilian DJ Alok was released on 9 April.
 Lipa and Alok appeared together in an Instagram Live video to promote the remix's release.
 A remix of "Physical" by Mark Ronson, featuring Gwen Stefani is included on Lipa and the Blessed Madonna's DJ Mix crafted remix album, Club Future Nostalgia, released on 28 August 2020, while the unmixed version was released on 11 September 2020.
 An electro track, Ronson took apart the original intending for a Ruff Ryders direction, and electronic-R&B mood.
 After being approached for a "Hollaback Girl" sample on Mr. Fingers' "Hallucinate" remix, Stefani expressed her desire to be on the album.
 Ronson and the Blessed Madonna quickly incorporated a place for her on "Physical", shortly thereafter.
 Stefani's vocals were produced and recorded by Lauren D'Elia at Westlake Recording Studios in Los Angeles.
 The remix was mixed by Brandon Bost.

+Insiders reported in 2023 that Lipa intended on releasing a remix of the song featuring Australian singer Troye Sivan in 2021.
+He wrote and recorded his verse for the song, but her team was supposedly against this and thought that she should choose someone else, suggesting The Weeknd instead.
+On 22 March 2025, during Melbourne's fourth night of the Radical Optimism Tour, Lipa brought Sivan on stage to perform together.
+Later on in the show, the two would give a fan in the crowd a USB flash drive containing the remix in MP3 format, entrusting them to leak the file online.
+The remix would see an official release on digital platforms just a week later on 28 March 2025 to celebrate the fifth anniversary of Future Nostalgia.